Dmytro Polovynka

 Bidding

 Sometimes there is a bidding round after the deal.
 The players declare whether they will play or not.
 If no one wants to play, then there is a redeal.
-If the applicant is alone, then he immediately wins.
-If there are more applicants, then the game is played and the settlement is made only between the players who have declared the game.
+If the bidder is alone, then he immediately wins.
+If there are more bidders, then the game is played and the settlement is made only between the players who have declared the game.

 Bidding is not done in turn, but simply by laying out the domino tiles face down and then revealing them at the same time.